orangespaceman/training-notes/php.md

 As you build a website, you may start to notice situations where a function could help

-How you define a function
+How you define a function:

 ```
 function name() {